root-project/root/README/ReleaseNotes/v630/index.md

 Now, it is defined as `std::numeric_limits<double>::infinity()`, to be consistent with the C++ standard library and other code.

 This change also affects the `RooNumber::isInfinite()` function.

+### Remove `add(row, weight, weightError)` from RooAbsData interface

+It was not good to have this signature in RooAbsData, because the implementations in the two derived classes RooDataHist and RooDataSet were inconsistent.

+The RooDataSet indeed took the weight error as the third argument, but the RooDataHist version instead took the sum of weights squared, which is equivalent to the squared weight error.

+Therefore, the virtual `RooAbsData::add(row, weight, weightError)` function was removed.

 ## 2D Graphics Libraries